Our Estate Tax and Gift Tax Planning Attorneys Facilitate Property Transfers

 How to deal with estate taxes in the preparation of your will

 When you leave property to others in your will, estate tax may apply if an exemption is not available.
-For individuals who pass away in 2014, the lifetime estate and gift tax exemption is $5,340,000.
-A married couple can take advantage of twice that amount in 2014 under the portability provisions of current law.
-Top estate tax rates are in the 40 percent range for property in excess of the available exemption.
 The exemption limit changes yearly, and you should always check with an attorney.
 Because of the amount of the lifetime exemption currently in effect, only estates of significant size are subject to estate taxes.

 If your estate is large enough to be concerned about estate tax, there are certain types of bypass trusts, marital trusts and other estate planning vehicles that may be worth considering.
 However, not every type of trust will help you avoid estate tax, even if it effectively avoids probate.
 Because of the complexity of legal issues related to estate and gift taxation, it is highly advisable to use an estate planning lawyer to assist you in dealing with these issues as part of preparing wills and handling other probate matters.